7. Database access

 Try

-' database connection string
+' base connection chain

 Dim connectString As String = "Provider=Microsoft.JET.OLEDB.4.0;Data Source=" + dbArticles + ";"